minetest/dev.luanti.org/content/for-creators/api/persistence.md

 * Structure & types of the data: How is the data structured?
 What data types occur?
 * Size of the data, frequency of changes to the data: Can it fit into memory?
 How expensive can updates be?
 * Granularity needed: How often must the data be persisted?
-* Required queryability of the data: Are indices for fast lookups required?
+* Required query-ability of the data: Are indices for fast lookups required?
 * Required data access, objects the data is tied to: Items?
 Players?

 ## (De-)Serialization